neo4j-contrib/twitter-neo4j/docker/DM_README.txt

 *For running the code for DM check*
 Steps overview:
+0. Fetch this Github to your machine (git clone ....)
 1. Install the necessary python packages (pip3 install oauth2)

 2. Below are the steps for providing twitter auth